Denmark Work Visa

 Language Requirements English is widely spoken and used in most international companies and tech firms in Denmark.
 Danish language skills are not mandatory for most professional roles but are an advantage for client-facing or government-linked positions.
 No formal language certificate is generally required.

-Salary Thresholds Minimum salary requirements apply depending on the visa type.
-Pay Limit Scheme: minimum DKK 465,000 (approx. €62,000) per year.
-General Work Permit: minimum DKK 71,020 (approx. €9,500) per month.
-Positive List Scheme: no fixed salary threshold, profession must appear on Denmark's official shortage occupation list.
+Salary Thresholds Pay Limit Scheme: minimum DKK 552,000/year (approx. €74,000 / approximately Rs 44.2 lakh) — effective January 1, 2026 per SIRI.
+Threshold is updated each January 1.
+Supplementary Pay Limit (for certain sectors): DKK 446,000 (2026).
+General Work Permit: minimum DKK 71,020 per month.
+Positive List Scheme: no fixed salary threshold — profession must appear on Denmark's official shortage occupation list.

 Additional Requirements Valid passport with at least 3 months validity beyond the intended stay; Police Clearance Certificate (PCC) from India; valid health insurance until covered by Danish national health insurance; and a binding employment contract from a Danish employer specifying salary in Danish Kroner (DKK).
 The employer must submit the work permit application to SIRI (Danish Agency for International Recruitment and Integration) on the applicant's behalf.